kolson21/git-demo/README.md

-A quick demo on how to learn git on the command line
+A quick demo on how to learn git on the command line.